onnx/onnx/docs/Operators.md

 ### <a name="DynamicQuantizeLinear"></a><a name="dynamicquantizelinear">**DynamicQuantizeLinear**</a>

-  A Function to fuse calculation for Scale, Zero Point and FP32->8Bit convertion of FP32 Input data.
+  A Function to fuse calculation for Scale, Zero Point and FP32->8Bit conversion of FP32 Input data.
   Outputs Scale, ZeroPoint and Quantized Input for a given FP32 Input.
   Scale is calculated as:
   ```